 Repeat after me: I will not guerrilla grocery shop.
 Those panicked “I’ve got nothing for dinner” stops at the supermarket induce stress, waste time and are far more costly than you might think.
 The biggest shopping shortcut I know is to be organized and to break shopping into tiers.
 Once a month, do a major shopping run to restock the pantry, buy cleaning supplies and paper goods, etc. Once a week, shop for meat, produce and dairy.
 Here’s how your electronic gadgets can help save more time.

-Smartphone keep your grocery list on your phone.
-BlackBerrys and iPhones have assorted grocery list apps.
+Smartphone Keep your grocery list on your phone.
+There are assorted grocery list apps for iOS and Android.

-Use delivery services (Peapod, freshdirect). they store your lists, so you just log on, place an order and wait for food to come to you.
+Laptop or handheld Use delivery services (Peapod, Fresh Direct).
+They store your lists, so you just log on, place an order and wait for food to come to you.
+They have apps too.

 Fabulous Oven-Fried Fish